stefan-gherman/Parkopolis/README.md

 Application aimed at helping drivers find parking spaces in crowded metropolitan areas.

-It's purpose is to reduce the stress of finding a parking space.
+Its purpose is to reduce the stress of finding a parking space.

 The app has multiple roles and permissions for admins, consumers and parking lot owners.